 You are advised to obtain approval / exemption from the Environmental Protection Department before shipping your vehicle into Hong Kong.

 You are required to prove your vehicle is fully compliant with the emission standards in the Air Pollution Control (Vehicle Design Standards)(Emission) Regulation and Noise Control (Motor Vehicles) Regulation.
-Proof of emission compliance can be documents issued by vehicle manufacturers or emission testing report issued by an approved test laboratory.
-You should submit application form to the Environmental Protection Department for approval together with all original supporting documents.
+Proof of emission compliance can be documents issued by vehicle manufacturers or emission testing report issued by a recognised test laboratory.
+You should submit application form to the Environmental Protection Department for approval together with all supporting documents (See "Procedures for Importation and Registration of Motor Vehicles and Motor Cycles" for details).

-Subject to the fulfillment of exemption criteria, certain catergories of vehicles may be exempted from complying the exhaust emission standard.
+Subject to the fulfillment of exemption criteria, certain categories of vehicles may be exempted from complying the emission standards.
 You may apply to the Environmental Protection Department for the exemption.
-Enquiries on approved test laboratories, emission standards and exemption criteria can be made to telephone numbers: (852)2877 0448 (Exhaust emission); (852)2411 9665 (Noise emission) or fax number: (852)2824 9361.
+Enquiries on recognised testing laboratories, emission standards and exemption criteria can be made to telephone numbers: (852)2877 0448 (Exhaust emission); (852)2411 9689 (Noise emission) or fax number: (852)2824 9361.

 Step 2 : Importation

 Also, within 30 days of the importation of your vehicle, you should submit an Import Return (Form No.: CED336) enclosing with a Declaration Form (Form No.: CED336A) to the Customs and Excise Department or through the Motor Vehicles First Registration Tax System website.
-Enquiries on the submission of Import Return can be made at Tel No.: (852) 3759 2555.
+Enquiries on the submission of Import Return can be made at Tel No.: (852) 3759 2556, or refer to the following link

 Any importer of a motor vehicle for use in Hong Kong, fails to file the import return within 30 days of the importation of a motor vehicle into Hong Kong, commits an offence and is liable on conviction to a fine of $500,000 and to imprisonment for 12 months.

 Following the submission of your Import Return, you will receive a "Notification of Motor Vehicle Provisional Taxable Value" of your vehicle from the Customs and Excise Department.
-The Notification should be produced on first registration of your vehicle in the Transport Department.
+You should produce the Notification upon the first registration of your vehicle in the Transport Department.

 Step 3 : Vehicle Examination